Tailsxz/traversyCRUD/README.md

 Learned a lot about OAuth and authentication/authorization in general.
 Learned a bunch about how to protect routes with custom made middleware.
 Got a lot of debugging experience following a tutorial from 3 years ago.
+Learned how to bring in CKEDITOR to replace a textarea within a form, A WYSIWYG editor for rich text.